Skip to main content

 • Prevent duplication.
 When creating an Entity, Feature Store users must agree on what to call it.
 For example, a commercial interaction with an e-commerce provider could be called a Transaction or a Purchase.
 Assume you decide on the term Transaction for this Entity.
 Once the Entity is created, all Features having to do with commercial interactions with an e-commerce provider must include the Transaction Entity.

 • Join Features that are associated with the same Entity.
 In Tecton, Entities have regularized keys to relate Features that are based on the same Entities (described below).
-Tecton stores these keys as attributes of an Entity and enforces their integrity.
+Tecton associates these keys as attributes of an Entity and enforces their integrity.

 • Discover associated Features.
 Features that share Entities represent different information about that Entity.
 Use Tecton's Web UI to filter for Features of an Entity of interest.